 Add In Explosive Exercises

-Plyometrics are a type of high intensity training that tap into energy stored in muscles for explosive movements, which help encourage muscular development, agility, cardiovascular conditioning, stamina, and speed, all of which are important for obstacle course racing, explains Yusuf Jeffers, a NASM-certified personal trainer.
+Plyometrics are a type of high intensity training that tap into energy stored in muscles for explosive movements, which help encourage muscular development, agility, cardiovascular conditioning, stamina, and speed—all of which are important for obstacle course racing, says Yusuf Jeffers, a NASM-certified personal trainer.
 Once you become more explosive, you’ll find that you are able to actually move faster through the mud and on the course.
 Adding in box jumps, burpees, and power push-ups to your training routine will improve the muscular endurance you need on the Tough Mudder course.
-(For more obstacle specific plyometric exercises, click here).

-As tough of a mudder as you might be, your body still needs some R&R if you want to get tougher, stronger, and faster.
-Neglect recovery for too long and you’ll sink into a pit of overtraining that's harder to walk out of than a 5ft deep mud pit at mile 8.
-Basically, when you train you are essentially causing trauma to your body; every time you exercise you are creating micro-tears in your muscles, which grow back stronger when they repair.
+As tough of a Mudder as you might be, your body still needs some R&R if you want to get tougher, stronger, and faster.
+Neglect recovery for too long and you’ll sink into a pit of overtraining that's harder to walk out of than a 5' deep mud pit at mile 8.
+Basically, when you train you're essentially causing trauma to your body; every time you exercise you are creating micro-tears in your muscles, which grow back stronger when they repair.
 Without proper rest, there is not enough time for the muscles to grow back stronger.
-The key is to train smarter NOT harder.
+The key is to train smarter—NOT harder.

 Mix It Up

 Remember: routine is the enemy.
 Switching up your workouts is essential to building endurance.
 Once you find your training niche, don’t stick to just that.
 Getting to that personal best in the mud means working on what’s weak.
-For a workout that's gaurenteed to mix up your routine, tune in every Wednesday night at 7:00pmEST on Tough Mudder Bootcamp Live for a follow-along workout.
+Check out our workouts on YouTube or find a Tough Mudder Bootcamp near you.